MohamedAliSalam/TicTacToe-Blazor/README.md

 # TicTacToe Blazor Web Assembly

 Welcome to the TicTacToe Blazor Web Assembly project!
 This is a simple implementation of the classic Tic-Tac-Toe game using Blazor Web Assembly.
-In this version, you'll be challenging an AI opponent in the timeless battle of X's and O's.
+This game offers an engaging and versatile experience, allowing you to challenge an AI opponent or compete with another player in the classic battle of X's and O's.

 ## Table of Contents